Sarah is thrilled to have contibuted to the new book from the V&A, out 5th October 2017!

 "RSN Essential Stitch Guide to Silk Shading"

-Available in English, Russian and French!
+Now available in English, Russian and French!

 'Other silk shading books on the market are good for specific projects that the authors have designed but if you would like to create your own, or change an existing design to reflect your own taste, I highly recommend Sarah Homfray’s book' - Sarah Halsey, President of the Bay Area Samplers Guild